 DIV 3313.
 God, Economy, and Poverty.
 This course will focus on the ways Christian Scripture, tradition, and contemporary theology relate to poverty.
 Attention will be given to theology's task of criticizing deformed concepts of God that mask or justify conditions of poverty and theology's constructive task of articulating alternative ways of viewing the poor and eliminating the conditions of poverty.
 There also will be focus on ecclesial practices of life with the poor in relation to business, legal, and political solutions in the sphere of public policy.
 Among issues of the culture of our market society that address the exclusion or inclusion of the poor, these will be considered: lending and debt, property rights, comparative advantage, competition, consumerism, health care delivery, education, and the culture of despair.
-[3] Mr. Meeks

-DIV 3314.
-Theology and Worship.
-This advanced level seminar seeks to understand the interrelated roles of sacrament, word, and ethics in the praxis of Christian faith in church and society.
+[3] Mr. Meeks praxis of Christian faith in church and society.
 Methodologically focused, the course attends to history, major theologians, and current constructive proposals in the areas of early Christian sources, fundamental and political theology, and liturgical and sacramental theology.
 Divinity School students must secure the permission of the instructor before enrolling in the seminar.
 [3]